310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Mao %}
-… You don't have to thank me.
+…You don't have to thank me.
 It really was something so normal, anyone could do it.

 More importantly, you need to keep yourself together.
 You’re starting to sound like these are your last words.